 Finally there is a version called metal clay paper or sheet clay.
 This is a flat sheet of metal clay that can be cut with scissors or punches.

 In lump form, because this is a clay, you can work with it like clay – roll it out, push textures into it, cut it into shapes, squash it into molds, form it into shapes like animals or flowers – the possibilities are endless.
 This is the form that most metal clay beginners start with.

 Once the metal clay is dry, you can file it with emery boards or fine sandpaper, drill it with a simple hand drill and generally refine and clean your design.
 You then fire it using a domestic gas ring, butane torch or in a kiln.
 The binder burns off and the fine silver particles fuse together to create a solid fine silver item.
 This item will be 99.9% solid silver.

 The Metal Clay Academy website has lots of information to help you start working with metal clay.
 The information comes in a variety of forms.
-You can view videos of metal clay techniques, download documents with metal clay information and projects or look at web pages with metal clay tutorials and information.
-Please have a look around the website or use the search function or FAQ page to find what you're looking for.
+You can view videos of metal clay techniques, or browse online links to tutorials and information on here.
+Please have a look around the website or use the search function to find what you’re looking for.

 For a guide on how to start working with metal clay without spending a fortune on tools, read on…

 Metal Clay on a Shoestring – or how to work with metal clay and not bust the bank account.

 The purpose of this article is to show you that it is not necessary to buy lots of expensive tools and equipment to work with metal clay.
 The clay itself is expensive enough, and when you’re just starting out, how do you know you’ll like it?
 (We’re pretty sure you will but… 🙂 )